If you’re considering taking a cruise you may be wondering if a short cruise is worth the price and if it’ll give you the true cruise experience.

 Is a Short Cruise a Good Way to Try a New Cruise Line?

-The 90s theme cruise which I took was with Marella who include all-inclusive drinks as standard.
+The 90s theme cruises I took were with Marella who included all-inclusive drinks as standard.

 Exploring The Ship